General Dragon Boat Questions

 You can still race!
 Partial teams and individual paddlers will be assigned to other partial teams on the day of the race.
 The fee will be $40 per paddler.
 If possible, you should still sign up before the race so you can fill out forms and pay your fees.
 This will save time on race day.
 Just call our information line for more details at (859) 391-7020

 Team tents are not provided with your registration fee.

 You may bring your own tent provided if is not larger than 12×12, or you can sign up to rent a 10×10 tent online at p4ca.org for $40.
 They are available on a first come first serve basis!

 Will our team have an opportunity to practice before race day?

 Yes!
 Practice days for teams or individuals will be available mid-August.
 Your team captain will receive a schedule and can sign your team up.
 Practice times will be first come, first served, so the earlier your team has registered and paid the registration fee and signed up the sooner you can set up your practice.
 Each team will be given the opportunity to practice 1-45 minute practice session.
+Each team will be required to have at least 10 members of their team attend this practice session in order to compete.
 Additional practices may be available for a fee of $50 if there are practice times available.
 Individuals can show up on practice days and fill in holes on teams as needed.

 How do I donate?